projectglow/glow/docs/source/tertiary/whole-genome-regression.rst

 The genotype data may be read from any variant datasource supported by Glow, such as VCF, BGEN or PLINK.
 The DataFrame must also include a column ``values`` containing a numeric representation of each genotype.
-The genotypic values may not be missing, or equal for every sample in a variant.
+The genotypic values may not be missing, or equal for every sample in a variant (eg. all samples are homozygous reference).

 Example
 -------